The Cubic Yard

 Regular Updates

 All guides display their last update date.
-We review pricing data seasonally (spring and fall) to reflect current retail and wholesale market conditions.
-Technical guidance is reviewed annually.
+We review pricing data each spring and fall to reflect current market conditions.
+Technical guidance is reviewed annually or when new research is published.

 Accuracy & Limitations

-Calculator estimates: All material quantities include standard formulas (cubic yards = L × W × D ÷ 27).
+Calculator estimates: All material quantities use standard formulas (cubic yards = L × W × D ÷ 27).
 We recommend ordering 10% extra to account for settling, waste, and irregular shapes.
+Always confirm quantities with your supplier.

-Pricing: All prices are national averages based on retail and wholesale data.
+Pricing: All prices reflect US national averages.
 Local prices vary by 20–40% depending on region, supplier, and season.
+Call 2–3 local suppliers for quotes before ordering.

 Safety advice: Our content is informational.
 For pest infestations, consult a licensed pest control professional.
-For structural projects (driveways, drainage), consult a licensed contractor in your area.
+For structural work (driveways, drainage), consult a licensed contractor.

-We don't sell mulch, gravel, or any landscape materials.
-We don't earn affiliate commissions from product recommendations.
-Our only revenue comes from display advertising — meaning we have no financial incentive to recommend one material over another.
+We don't sell landscape materials or earn affiliate commissions from product links.
+Our only revenue is display advertising.
+This means our guides have no financial incentive to recommend one product over another.

 Contact & Corrections

 Found an error?
-Have a question about our methodology?
-We want to hear from you.
+Have a question about our methodology or research?
+We read every message and respond within 2–3 business days.

 Key Sources We Reference